 I sat down with Trier at the Cannes Film Festival and the Toronto International Film Festival to discuss how he experimented with film form to show us the subjectivity of memory, the importance of two-shots and closeups in the film, and how he used physical spaces to convey emotional meaning.

 These two discussions have been edited together into a two-part piece.
 This is the first part of the interview.
-The second part will be published on Tues.
-April 19.
+The second part is available here.